 - Never park on a grade. - Always come to a complete stop before leaving truck. - Be sure travel control is in NEUTRAL. - Lower forks fully to floor and tilt forward.

-- Set the parking brake by pressing the Parking Brake Switch. - For additional information, refer to page(s) 3-31 and 3-46.
+- Set the parking brake by pressing the Parking Brake Switch. - For details, see page 3-46.